 What if my child is a minor and was charged with a DUI even though they were not intoxicated?

 In some states, DUI laws are even more rigid than in other areas of the country.
 For example, drivers who are minors in California may be charged with DUI regardless of their blood alcohol level because it is illegal for them to consume alcohol.

 When is a DUI not considered a criminal offense?

 In certain states such as Wisconsin and New Jersey, a DUI is considered a traffic violation.
 As a result, if they are convicted of the charge, they will not face jail time.
 For the rest of the country, the violator can expect to be fined as well as have their license suspended in addition to being ordered to perform community service and serve time behind bars.

 Do penalties increase with multiple DUI convictions?

 Yes, they do.
-After a review of your criminal history and your current charges, a DUI attorney, like a DUI lawyer in Denver, CO from Richard J. Banta, P.C., can provide you with the likely scenarios you’re facing upon a conviction.
+After a review of your criminal history and your current charges, a DUI attorney can provide you with the likely scenarios you’re facing upon a conviction.
 Generally speaking, the more times you have been convicted, the longer your sentence, the higher the fine (into the thousands of dollars), the longer the driver’s license suspension, and the likelier you will be forced to pay for an Ignition Interlock Device to be installed in the vehicle you drive once your driving privileges have been restored.
 In some cases, the individual may permanently lose their driver’s license.